 "Fast on the day before and the day after Ashura.”

 Imam Ibn Al-Qayyim mentioned that there are three levels of fasting on Ashura, the first one being ‘the best’ and most complete, followed by the other degrees accordingly:

 However, there is no obligation.
 In fact, you may also fast on both the 10th and 11th Muharram.
-Feel free to perform that which is the most convenient and feasible for yourself.
+Feel free to perform what is most convenient and feasible for you.

 And Allah knows best.